csl-ugent/ESSS/README.md

 # ESSS

+This repository contains the ESSS source code, as well as the scripts and data to run the tool and EESI on the benchmarks used in the paper.

 The artifact evaluation VM already contains the ESSS tool and the LLVM toolchain pre-built.
 The LLVM version used is 14.0.6.
 The reason we perform the build ourselves rather than a distro-provided version is to ensure reproducibility of the exact results without having potentially-interfering distro-specific patches.

+The tool is supported on any recent Linux distribution.
+We confirmed that it works for sure on Ubuntu 22.04.
+No special hardware requirements are necessary to run ESSS, although we do recommend at least 8 GiB of RAM.
+Even though the tool can run with less, it may take up to 2 GiB of RAM for the largest benchmark, leaving fewer memory for other processes.

 ## Tool build instructions